Graded dimensions and monomial bases for the cyclotomic quiver Hecke algebras: Introduction

 In a second application of our new dimension formula Theorem \ref{mainthmA} and (\ref{dimFormula}), we prove the following third main result of this paper, which gives a decomposition of $\dim\RR^\Lam(\beta)$ into a sum of some products of $\dim\RR^{\Lam^i}(\beta_i)$ with $\Lam=\sum_i\Lam^i$ and $\beta=\sum_{i}\beta_i$.

 \begin{thm} Suppose $\Lam=\Lam^1+\cdots+\Lam^l$, where $\Lam^i\in P^+$ for each $1\leq i\leq l$.
 Then

 \end{thm}

 Our third application of Theorem \ref{mainthmA} is the construction of monomial bases for $\RR^\Lam(\beta)$, which is the starting point of this work.
 As is well known, constructing monomial bases for the cyclotomic quiver Hecke algebra $\RR^\Lam(\beta)$ is a challenging problem.
 The first author of this paper and Liang have constructed a monomial basis for the cyclotomic nilHecke algebra in \cite{HuL}.
 In general, even in the special case of type $A$, no such monomial basis is known at the moment.
 Our new dimension formula for $\dim\RR^\Lam(\beta)$ gives us a very strong indication that those integers $N^{\Lam}(w,\nu,t)$ might play a key role in the construction of monomial bases of $\RR^\Lam(\beta)$ for general types.
-The following theorem, which gives explicit monomial bases for a large classes of direct summand of $\RR^\Lam(\beta)$, is the fourth main result of this paper.
-Once again, the following theorem is valid for {\it arbitrary} symmetrizable Cartan matrix.